Hammoi/YenlinLee-HanyiLiu-PengboWang-P1/README.md

 APCSP Web Project

 A website explaining the rules of various sports and a system allowing users to "like" their own sports for Mr. Millard's APCSP class.
-- how to play sports/basketball
+- how to play sports
-- learn vocab page
-- COUNTRIES
-- recommend games
-- simple games (connect four, tic tac toe)
+- badminton, basketball, football, tennis

 Web Master - Hanyi Liu